 - Bake about 20 to 25 minutes, until golden brown and puffed.
 Make sure the dough is fully baked.
 The filling will bubble and might spill in parts.

-- Frost with lime glaze and top with 1 cup fresh strawberries cut into chunks.
+- Drizzle the lime glaze and top with 1 cup fresh strawberries, cut into small chunks.

 Almond cream or frangipane: